History of Carthage: Second Punic War

 Yet Carthage soon revived under the reforms initiated by Hannibal and, free of defence burdens, prospered as never before.
 In 191 Carthage offered to pay off early the indemnity due Rome, causing alarm in the anti-Punic faction there.
 Then the corrupt and rigid oligarchy in Carthage joined with this Roman faction to terminate Hannibal's reforms; eventually Hannibal was forced to flee the city.
 Many Romans continued to nurse a hot, across-the-board opposition to Carthage.
 The anti-Punic faction was led by the politician Cato (234–149 BC) who, before the last Punic war, at every occasion in the Senate at Rome had proclaimed, Carthago delenda est!
-"Carthage must be blotted out!".R.
-Bosworth Smith, Carthage and the Carthaginians (London: Longmans Green 1878, 1908) at 346–347.
+"Carthage must be blotted out!".

 Yet the Roman military hero of the Second Punic War, Scipio Africanus (236–183 BC) favoured a generous policy toward Hannibal.
 Later Scipio's son-in-law Scipio Nasica (183–132 BC) supported the cause of Carthage.
 Indeed, the pro-Hellenic Scipio circle at Rome, which included Scipio Aemilianus (185–129 BC) and Polybius (203–120 BC) the Greek historian, welcomed and embraced the Berber Publius Terentius Afer (195–159 BC).
-Terence was born in Carthage yet in Rome he had mastered the Latin language well and became a celebrated Roman playwright.Tenny Frank, Life and Literature in the Roman Republic (University of California 1930, 1957), Chapter IV, "Terence and his Successors" at 99–129, 104–106, 115–123.
+Terence was born in Carthage yet in Rome he had mastered the Latin language well and became a celebrated Roman playwright.
 Also the Roman comedy entitled Poenulus ("The Carthaginian") of circa 190 BC by the popular dramatist Plautus (c.
-250–184 BC) had featured an extended family from Carthage who in Greece triumphed over the nefarious schemes of a leno, a Roman slaver.Eighteen lines in Poenulus are spoken in Punic by the principal character Hanno.
-The Comedies of Plautus translated by Henry Thomas Riley (London: G. Bell and Sons 51912): Poenulus, Act 5, scene 1.
+250–184 BC) had featured an extended family from Carthage who in Greece triumphed over the nefarious schemes of a leno, a Roman slaver.

 There were likewise citizens of Carthage who increasingly accepted the cultural influence of the Hellenic world.
 For example, Hasdrubal, a son of Carthage (also known as Cleitomachus) became a student of Greek philosophy and travelled to join the Platonic Academy at Athens.
 Several decades later Hasdrubal himself became its leader, the scholarch (129–110 BC).
 Hasdrubal may be said to have followed in the footsteps of a Phoenician trader from Cyprus, Zeno of Citium (335–265 BC), who earlier in Athens had founded another, the Stoic, school of philosophy.
 Despite the above Roman peace faction and such multiple, cultural and artistic interactions between Rome and Carthage within the context of the Mediterranean world, again war came.